 - (v.)
 Combine data from multiple views by defining the relationship between an Explore and a view through a

 The Labs panel under the Admin menu lists Looker’s new under-development features.
 These must be enabled by a Looker admin.

 - legacy feature

-Some deprecated product features have a legacy feature option that allows for the continued use of the deprecated feature for a period of time (which may be useful for developing and implementing a migration plan).
+Some product features have a legacy feature option that allows for the continued use of the legacy feature for a period of time (which may be useful for developing and implementing a migration plan).
 The Admin section of Looker lists the features for which the legacy feature option can be turned on.

 see also Looker expression

 In Looker, a Liquid parameter is a LookML parameter field that has been created using elements of the Liquid templating language.